NicMcPhee/refactor-rustlings-try-from-into/README.md

 an `Err()` variant, however, then the `?` operator will immediately return that `Err()` and none of the subsequent code will be run.

-This is _almost_ perfect, but we end up with a compiler error:
+This _almost_ works, but we end up with a compiler error:

 ```text
 the trait `From<TryFromSliceError>` is not implemented for `IntoColorError`